Tensornetics/1.39cTSl/README.md

 # 1.39cTSl
-The 1.39cTSI project is a revolutionary new technical innovation that incorporates tensors, cybernetics, and robotics to create a cutting-edge neural interface.
+The 1.39cTSI project is a revolutionary new technical innovation that incorporates tensors, cybernetics, and robotics to create a cutting-edge neural interface control system.
 This technology amplifies intelligence and enables a wide range of exciting new capabilities, including data collection and analysis, user authentication and security, automatic updates and maintenance, remote control and monitoring, integration with external devices and systems, multilingual support, and virtual reality integration.

 Hardware and Software Requirements